pjohalloran/gameframework/README.txt

 Firstly, you will need to have macports installed.
 See http://www.macports.org/

 Go into src/build/macosx/ and run the script 3rdPartyInstall.sh at the command line.
-It will take a while to run.

  - Windows:
 The windows build is currently broken due to my lack of a windows machine!
+Currently, I am working on fixing this.

 Credits: